RBGKew/powop-infrastructure/README.md

 helm upgrade $RELEASE powo/ --kube-context $RELEASE_CONTEXT -f secrets/$ENVIRONMENT/secrets.yaml -f powo/$ENVIRONMENT.yaml
 ```

+### Upgrade Errors

+Occasionally, upgrading the portal does not work properly.
+The ingress and portal containers become out of sync, so the CSS and JS assets are not loaded.
+TODO: figure out exactly why this happens.

+To fix this, the steps are as follows:

+1. Delete the bad containers in the Google Cloud Container Registry
+2. Re-create the containers with `mvn clean deploy`
+3. Restart the broken pods as follows:
+    1. Get the namespace of the broken pods: `kubectl get ns`
+    2. Scale the portal and ingress deployments to 0 pods:
+        1. `kubectl scale --replicas=0 deployments/portal -n uat-nneom`
+        2. `kubectl scale --replicas=0 deployments/ingress -n uat-nneom`
+    3. Scale the portal and ingress deployments to 1 pod:
+        1. `kubectl scale --replicas=1 deployments/portal -n uat-nneom`
+        2. `kubectl scale --replicas=1 deployments/ingress -n uat-nneom`

 ## Build

 If you want to deploy new images and also rebuild the data, you can trigger a build job immediately based on the `CronJob` defined by the POWO builder.